 Nine hundred on the old SAT or a minimum score on the ACT.
 Critical Reading and Math alone, 980 Evidence-Based Reading/Writing and Math (New SAT), or a minimum Composite ACT score of 19 (old SAT).

 Depending on the school, you may need a higher ACT score to increase your chances of admission.
 Generally, for your ACT score to positively affect your application, you should aim for at least the 75th percentile of that college.
 The majority of schools make their 25th and 75th percentile scores public.

 This method is based on the idea that if your ACT score is significantly higher than the average student score at the school, it will undoubtedly benefit you when your application is assessed.

-Also, your test results will be in line with those of current students, greatly increasing your chances of being admitted.
+Also, your test results will align with current students, greatly increasing your chances of being admitted.

 The following documents are required of all potential students at Harcum College:

-- Most people consider official transcripts to be proof of a high school diploma or its equivalent for the GED.
+- Most people consider official transcripts proof of a high school diploma or its equivalent for the GED.

 - certified copies of college transcripts (if applicable) (Requests for online transcripts)

 - a writing sample or personal writings for review.